 Flee fornication.
 Every sin that a man does is without the body; but he that commits fornication sins against his own body.
 (I Corinthians 6:18)

 Sex is an immoral sin against God BEFORE marriage.
 That's called fornication or premarital sex.
 When you have a physical relationship BEFORE the marriage covenant, you go against our covenant-relational God.

 Paul wrote more books than anyone else.
 He wrote 13 books in the New Testament.
 Within his 13 books, he records seven lists of sins.
 The word "fornication" is found in five of those lists and is the first on every one of the five lists.
 (I Corinthians 5:11, Colossians 3:5)

-Paul is known to beat around the bush on many occasions; however, in 1 Corinthians 6:18, Paul did not beat around the bush.
+Paul is known to beat around the bush on many occasions; however, in 1 Corinthians 6:18, he did not beat around the bush.
 He did not tell us a lot of things and we have to figure out what he is talking about.
-He left nothing for our imagination.
+He left nothing to our imagination.
 He didn't give us a hard question to ponder or a decision to make on our own.
 We have nothing to interpret because Paul came right out and said, "Flee fornication."
 That should be self-explanatory to those with a teachable spirit and for those who want to do the right thing by following God's commandment given to us by his servant, Paul.

 When we read "Flee fornication, we should remember Joseph in Genesis 39:12 who fled the scene when Potiphar's wife propositioned him.
 Joseph fled fornication.

 You shall not commit adultery.
 (Exodus 20:14) Now the works of the flesh are manifest, which are these; adultery, fornication, uncleanness, lasciviousness.
 (Galatians 5:19)